 Amid all the entertainment options, bustling casinos, and beaches, Atlantic City offers a substantial selection of dining establishments.
-From casual breakfast to upscale fine dining, there are lots of places worth checking out when you head to the shore.
-Here’s a look at some of the best restaurants in Atlantic City to enjoy on your trip.
+From casual breakfast to upscale fine dining, there are lots of great restaurants in Atlantic City to enjoy on your trip.

 Angeline